EdwardChanCH/Project-Ornithophobia/README.md

 "In the year 1984, a tech company called "SKYNEST" started selling drones to governments across the globe.
 Formally known as "Bipedal Intelligent Reconnaissance Devices", these drones actively monitor each citizen to deter terrorism, and to protect those in power.
 One day, SKYNEST's system determined that the existence of lower-class citizens is too much risk for a protest, and indiscriminately pecked on the poor.
-You, as a professionally broke window cleaner, fights for your life with your watery arsenal." -Chun Ho Chan, Edward
+You, as a professionally broke window cleaner, fights for your life with your watery arsenal."
+-Chun Ho Chan, Edward

 **Thank you for playing our game!**

 ## 6. Miscellaneous

-List of other README files:
+### List of other README files:

-* ".../3307GroupProject/README.md"
+* "{root}/README.md"
-* ".../3307GroupProject/src/README.md"
+* "{root}/src/README.md"
-* ".../3307GroupProject/game/bin/README.md"
+* "{root}/game/bin/README.md"

-This Godot project was created with these settings:
+### Godot Project Settings:

 * Renderer: "Compatibility" mode
   * Supports desktop, mobile + web platforms.
   * Least advanced 3D graphics (currently WIP).